AntonOzerov/Excel_Data_Analytics/README.md

 📊 Analysis

-- The most in demand positions both in the US and internationally are Machine Learning Engineer, Senior Data Engineer, Senior Data Scientist marking
+- The most in demand positions both in the US and internationally are Machine Learning Engineer, Senior Data Engineer, Senior Data Scientist.
 - The difference in the Median Salaries between the US and other countries is evident especially in non-senior positions, indicating high demand and concentration of these jobs in the US.

 ![Screenshot 2025-01-19 221306](https://github.com/user-attachments/assets/06c88ab4-a14d-4786-aa69-a199d3a6833a)